Wall Street Breakfast: The Week Ahead

 Spotlight on travel: While lodging, leisure and transportation stocks have been falling for six weeks on concerns over demand, selling pressure accelerated during the last week as companies started issuing earnings warnings, highlighted by Southwest Airlines (NYSE:LUV) CEO Gary Kelly confirming a "precipitous decline" in bookings for the carrier.
 The growing list of major conference cancellations that includes Mobile World Congress, Facebook's (NASDAQ:FB) F8 Conference, Google's (NASDAQ:GOOGL) annual developer event, Adobe (ADBE) Summit 2020 and SWSX is expected to expand even more next week.
 That trend comes on top of major companies like Microsoft (MSFT), Apple (AAPL) and Amazon (NASDAQ:AMZN) restricting business travel and an abrupt downturn in tourism in general.
 The eye-popping share price declines in the travel sector include Spirit Airlines (NYSE:SAVE) -50%, Norwegian Cruise Line Holdings (NYSE:NCLH) -48%, Eldorado Resorts (NASDAQ:ERI) -45%, American Airlines Group (NASDAQ:AAL) -42%, Hertz (NYSE:HTZ) -40%, SeaWorld Entertainment (NYSE:SEAS) -38%, MGM Resorts (NYSE:MGM) -36% and United Airlines (NASDAQ:UAL) -35%.
 While most analysts see the share price drops as overdone, there is also a general feeling that the coronavirus headlines haven't hit peak panic yet.

 IPO watch: Imara (IMRA) is expected to price its IPO on March 11.
 The biotech is looking to raise up to $80M to help it develop its pipeline of drug candidates for the treatment of sickle cell disease and thalassemia.
-IPO share lockups expire on SmileDirectClub (NASDAQ:SDC) and 10X Genomics (NASDAQ:TXG) on March 10, as well as Cloudflare (NYSE:NET), SpringWorks Therapeutics (NASDAQ:SWTX), Satsuma Pharmaceuticals (NASDAQ:STSA) and Alerus Financial (NASDAQ:OTC:ALRS) on March 11.
-There are also quiet period expirations on Revolution Medicines (NASDAQ:RVMD), Duos (NASDAQ:OTC:DUOT), Huize (NASDAQ:HUIZ) and Yunhong (NASDAQ:ZGYHU) to track.
+IPO share lockups expire on SmileDirectClub (NASDAQ:SDC) and 10X Genomics (NASDAQ:TXG) on March 10, as well as SpringWorks Therapeutics (NASDAQ:SWTX), Satsuma Pharmaceuticals (NASDAQ:STSA) and Alerus Financial (NASDAQ:ALRS) on March 11.
+There are also quiet period expirations on Revolution Medicines (NASDAQ:RVMD), Duos (NASDAQ:DUOT), Huize (NASDAQ:HUIZ) and Yunhong (NASDAQ:ZGYHU) to track.

 Go deeper: Catch up on all the latest IPO news.